Dear Sandbox Clients, Friends and Family,

 - Avg.
 Bank Savings Accts Rate (inflation adjust) = -8.17%

 We’ve maintained a cautious tone coming into the year but the velocity of the price swings and the persistence of record high inflation have everyone scratching their head.
-We maintain our stance that while inflation remains high, Central Banks and the U.S. Federal Reserve (“The Fed”) will need to aggressively hike interest rates to slow demand, to slow inflation, and all at the risk of a recession in 2023.
+Our stance continues to be while inflation remains high, Central Banks and the U.S. Federal Reserve (“The Fed”) will need to aggressively hike interest rates to slow demand, to slow inflation, and all at the risk of an economic recession.

 We have turned away new cash deposits for many existing clients, stressing the importance of holding larger than usual cash reserves in this environment, but we believe there may be a turning point coming soon, which we cover below.